Updated March 24, 2022.

 Because let’s face it, you shower after a hike for a reason!

-Tip #11: Wear shoes that you don’t mind throwing away.
+Tip #11: For muddy hikes, wear shoes that you don’t mind throwing away.

 This is especially important if you’re hiking in a different country or a particularly muddy place.
 Taking dirt with you from place to place can actually be very damaging for some ecosystems, particularly islands.
 Even within the island of Molokai, Hawaii, hikers have to clean off their shoes both before and after hiking some trails!
 But also, taking muddy or wet shoes home with you either in your luggage or on a long flight is not always practical!
 Wear shoes that won’t break your heart if you have to leave them behind.